kiprasmel/tongoose/README.md

 }
 ```

-## Such Success! 😱 Much Greatness! 😍 Now let's try to apply & use the generated type interface
+### Such Success! 😱 Much Greatness! 😍 Now let's try to apply & use the generated type interface

 - head back to `src/models/User.ts`
-- make the following changes
+- make the following changes:

 ```diff
 // src/models/User.ts